Prudent229/music-royalties-ai/README.md

 ## 👤 About Me

 I’m passionate about **finance , music and data**.
-I'm a bilingual (**EN/FR**) Music Data Analyst at **BMAT Music**, with 4+ years of experience in music tech .
-With a strong background in accounting and financial analysis, I developed solid expertise in handling numerical data and supporting strategic decision-making.
+I'm a bilingual (**EN/FR**) Music Data Analyst at **BMAT Music** - with 4+ years of experience in music tech and a strong background in accounting and financial analysis, I developed solid expertise in handling numerical data and supporting strategic decision-making.

 📧 Contact: prudenthonliasso@gmail.com